Patrociño Barela: Death

-Barela died in a fire at the age of 62.
+Barela died in a fire at the age of 64.
 His body was found in the corner of his studio after a fire overnight and it is presumed that inebriation combined with wood shavings and his own cigarette had created the fire.
 He was living at his studio in Cañon, near Taos, New Mexico still poor and illiterate but famous.
 His legacy is well regarded – the Taos art colony regard him as the first Mexican American artist to receive national recognition.

 Legacy

 The largest collection of his work is at the Harwood Museum of Art in Taos, part of the University of New Mexico.
 Another collection is on permanent exhibition at the Millicent Rogers Museum in Taos and consists of both three-dimensional carvings and a large relief-carved door.
-His other legacy is the family of artists including children and grandchildren, Luis and Carlos Barela, who carry on the tradition.
+His other legacy is the family of artists including children and grandchildren, Luis and Daniel Barela, who carry on the tradition.